19 September 2022

 AustralianSuper supports SuperFriend

-With 1 in 5 Australians navigating mental health challenges in any year, and almost half during their lifetime, we know this is something we can only improve together.
+With one in 5 Australians navigating mental health challenges in any year1, and almost half during their lifetime, this is something we can only improve together.

 Additional resources from SuperFriend